 Some of my favorite Ramadan Dishes to make are:

-Fatayer – easier version of pizza and delicious variety of fillings
+Fatayer – easier version of pizza with delicious variety of fillings

 Middle Eastern Dips like Hummus and Matabbal

-One recipe that you must try is Iraqi Kubbay, which is my grandmother’s recipes, tweaked by me a little to make it a breeze to execute.
+One recipe that you must try is Iraqi Kubbay, which is my grandmother’s recipe, tweaked by me a little to make it a breeze to execute.

-One more recipe that is very close to my heart is daal kachori which i try to make atleast once in Ramadan.
+One more recipe that is very close to my heart is daal kachori which i try to make at least once in Ramadan.
+You can find the recipe here.

 Leave a Reply